Nags Head Fishing

 - (252) 255-1501

 Anglers can find everything they need for a day of fishing inside the pier house.
 Purchase a rod and reel combo, or rent one by the day for $10 (photo ID required).
 There’s plenty of bait, rigs, lures, line and other fishing gear for sale as well as drinks, snacks and souvenir items.
-The pier has a blanket license for all anglers, so you do not need a fishing license.
-The pier opens at 5 a.m. during the summer season and 6 a.m. in the spring and fall.
-A daily fishing pass is good until midnight.
+The pier has a blanket license for all anglers, so individuals do not need their own license.
+A daily fishing pass is good all day and night until the pier closes; call for hours as they change with the seasons.

 The pier staff offers a variety of fishing classes from Family Fishing to Advanced Fishing.
 Learn how to jig or pin-rig fish, attend a surf fishing workshop or try the popular “Catch it, Clean it and Cook it.”
-Several classes are for children only, such as Little Anglers, where they learn to cast, bait their hooks and land a fish.
 A handful of fishing tournaments are held throughout the year.

 Jennette’s Pier is a state-of-the-art educational center and features wide, clean public beaches, free parking and a bath house with outdoor showers.
 The pier is open year round.